beva3/student_management/reademe.md

-# learn more about web
+# learn more about webz